-Accounts receivable includes both what payers owe for reimbursement and what patients owe for co-pays and the part of any charges for which they are responsible; therefore, your A/R department must have the necessary skills to deal graciously with patients as well as being able to be persistent with payers.
+Accounts receivable include both what payers owe for reimbursement and what patients owe for co-pays and the part of any charges for which they are responsible; therefore, your A/R department must have the necessary skills to deal graciously with patients as well as be able to be persistent with payers.

 A System for Tracking Claims Is Critical